Chat with us, powered by LiveChat

 6) Similarly, Coursera’s Key Partners are also top-level schools and universities.
 It has more than 141 such partners across 28 nations around the globe.
 It also partnered with some tech giants like Google and well-known financial firms recently to provide classes and improve the quality of material available on the platform.
 All in all, the app’s main focus is on providing more value to consumers.

 At the heart of Coursera’s business model lies a passion for reaching and catering to the needs of learners and people who want to excel in their careers and reach their educational goals in life.
-It enables learners to find and engage with job-relevant, inflexible, and high-quality learning at affordable prices and sometimes free of cost.
+It enables learners to find and engage with job-relevant, flexible, and high-quality learning at affordable prices and sometimes free of cost.

 Here is Coursera’s Business Model in a nutshell: